 Over the last decades, the concept of data protection has been provoked by technological innovation, and with artificial intelligence technologies, it is no different.

-How can we responsible develop artificial intelligence technologies?
+How can we responsibly develop artificial intelligence technologies?

 How can we ensure that collected personal data are used with positive benefits by artificial intelligence technologies?

-How can we make sure we are not setting an undesirable precedent for the future?
+How can we make sure that we are not setting an undesirable precedent for the future?

 These are some of the questions we are going to tackle during this course.
 With a particular focus on European policy-making and the European legal frameworks and proposals, we will pinpoint the challenges posed by these new technologies and find clear methods to address such challenges as a pre-condition to develop an ecosystem of trust.